LittleNewton/Operations_Research_Report_BACKUP/#Code/04. Prim_Algorithm/README.md

 typedef struct _hashmap_element {
-    char *key;                  // The key of the node int in_use;                 // 0, unused; 1, has been used any_t data;                 // void pointer, container for arbitary datatype } hashmap_element;
+    char *key;                  // The key of the node int in_use;                 // 0, unused; 1, has been used any data;                   // void pointer, container for arbitary datatype } hashmap_element;

 // A hashmap has some maximum size and current size,